GiorgiMatcharashvili/MyCurrency/README.md

 Explain Operations,

-Explain CurrencyExchangeRate and Currency(I have increased name length from 20 to 50) models, Explain /converter and /twrr endpoints.
+Explain CurrencyExchangeRate and Currency(I have increased name length from 20 to 50) models, Explain /convert and /twrr endpoints.

+Explain back office, /converter and /graph endpoints.

+Explain redis and caching.